marklchaves/will-work-for-ko-fi/README.md

 1. Upload the plugin zip file to the `/wp-content/plugins/will-work-for-ko-fi` directory, or install the plugin through the WordPress plugins page directly.
 1. Activate the plugin through the 'Plugins' page.

-_Will Work for Ko-fi_ needs the [Lazy Blocks](https://wordpress.org/plugins/lazy-blocks/) plugin to run properly.
-Please install _Lazy Blocks_.
+Edit: <strike>Will Work for Ko-fi_ needs the Lazy Blocks plugin to run properly.
+Please install Lazy Blocks.</strike>

 ## Usage